Pre-school teacher and PSC Press Officer in Langley, United Kingdom

 Being passionate about the separation of church and state, religious equality and freedom, religious progressivism, and neohumanist ethics, I started my politically engaged life as an volunteer with the National Federation of Atheist, Humanist, and Secular Student Societies (AHS).

-Other actions include lending a hand to groups such as the People's Assembly Against Austerity (PAAA) and the Stop the War Coalition (StW), and working with particularly the Labour, Lib Dem, and Green parties when they're allied to compassionate agendas.
+Other actions included lending a hand to groups such as the People's Assembly Against Austerity (PAAA) and the Stop the War Coalition (StW), and working with particularly the Labour Party or its affiliates like Momentum when they're allied to compassionate agendas.